py2ai/py2ai.github.io/_posts/2018-09-17-lab1-Keras-introduction.md

 Today i am going to start a tutorial series about Keras library.
 Lets visit website of this Deep learning library https://keras.io.
 Keras is a high-level neural networks API.
-What is API: Its Application Program Interface.
+What is API?
+Its Application Program Interface.
 API is a set of routines, protocols, and tools for building software applications.
-Good thing about keras is that it is written in Python and its open source.
-So we can have a deeper look into different learning networks.
+It is written in Python and its open source.
+We can have a deeper look into different learning networks.
 It is built on top of different libraries such as TensorFlow, CNTK, or Theano.

 ## What is a Tensor and its flow